Course computing environment setup

 Install relevant software environment

 All software (with exception to ANNOVAR) have been packaged and distributed as conda packages.
+We recommend using pixi and micromamba to manage conda packages.

 For those familiar with and have been using conda environments to handle package management, you can create one single course specific computing environment containing these necessary R packages, Python packages, and some additional executables.